A healthy living blog from Marshfield Clinic Health System

 Next steps for women with dense breast tissue

 Dense breast tissue is found in more than 40 percent of women older than 40.
-Women with it also have an increased risk for developing breast cancer.
+Women with it also have an increased risk for developing breast cancer than other women.

-If a radiologist detects dense breast tissue on your mammogram, you should discuss this with your doctor.
-They help you determine whether you should undergo additional screening such as 3D mammography, molecular breast imaging or possibly an MRI.
+If a radiologist detects it on your mammogram, you should discuss this with your doctor.
+They can help you determine whether you should undergo additional screening such as 3D mammography, molecular breast imaging or possibly an MRI.

 For women, doctors recommend a yearly mammogram starting at age 40.
-Women in their 40s and 50s are also more likely to have dense breast tissue on a mammogram.
-This dense breast tissue can decrease with age.
+Women in their 40s and 50s are also more likely to have dense breast tissue on a mammogram, but it can decrease as women age.

 Breast density is not determined by how the breast looks or feels and is only determined on a mammogram.